 These synths provide a wide range of sounds and textures that can be used to create unique musical compositions.

-In addition to the paid options available from stores like PluginBoutique, many free virtual synths and audio plugins are also available.
+In addition to the paid options available from stores like PluginBoutique, many free virtual synths are also available.
 Too many to list individually, but there are websites where they can be browsed and downloaded, such as KVR Audio, VST4Free and Plugin Boutique.

 For those looking for an affordable audio editor to use for tasks such as cutting, fading and encoding to MP3 then, Audacity is a great option.
 It is FREE!